EzeBernardine/100daysofcode/100daysR2_7-8-19/SVG.js/README.md

 * orient:
 This is my favourite attribute.
 This places the marker in the desired direction specified by the shape it is marking.
 * refX:
+When you ommit it, it sia by default setted to **0**.
+This attribute determines which point on the marker element will be set as the reference point in the **X** direction.
+* refY:
+When you ommit it, it sia by default setted to **0**.
+This attribute determines which point on the marker element will be set as the reference point in the **Y** direction.